wp-plugins/adaptive-images/readme.txt

 directories, the ones the plugin is responsible for resizing and delivering, are ultimately delivered by a PHP script and not a generic server process!

-So actually one has to decide on a balance between creating and storing too many image sizes in contrast to burderning their server resources.
+So actually one has to decide on a balance between creating and storing too many image sizes in contrast to burdening their server resources.

-= Can it work with a CDN/Varnish? =

-Not out of the box!
-The reason is that the service responsible for delivering the images (in this case the CDN or Varnish) must be aware of the resizing process and the client cookie it is based on.
-If one has access to their CDN or
-Varnish configuration, then they could probably extend it to take that cookie into account and act accordingly.

-= Does the plugin help with art direction? =

-No!
-Simple as that.
-Art direction https://usecases.responsiveimages.org/#art-direction in responsive images is an entirely different, yet important, problem.
-This plugin does not tackle with it.
-But it works in a supplementary way without interfereing with other solutions that do.
-This means that you can combine it with any art direction solution.
-This plugin will continue to work and serve resized versions of your responsive images even after you have done art direction on them.